EDSA III: April 25–30: Arrest of Joseph Estrada and EDSA rallies

-News organizations aiming to cover the rally were advised not to approach the area, as there were reports of stones being thrown at cameramen, particularly those from ABS-CBN.
+News organizations aiming to cover the rally were advised not to approach the area, as there were reports of hostility towards cameramen, particularly those from ABS-CBN and GMA.
+Rally leaders also refused to give interviews to newspaper media representatives, claiming that the news organizations were biased against Estrada.
+Estrada's son, JV Ejercito, later apologized for the hostility of the protesters and requested the news organizations to cover the event, assuring the safety of their journalists.
+However, Net 25 and foreign news organizations such as CNN, BBC, NHK, and Reuters were able to provide coverage of the protests.

 The protest was led by members of the political opposition of the time, most notably Senators Juan Ponce Enrile, Vicente Sotto III, Gringo Honasan, Panfilo Lacson and Miriam Defensor-Santiago.

-On the night of April 30, the scene turned violent as riot police fired warning shots and tear gas on crowds of supporters of ousted Philippines President Joseph Estrada.
-Some of the estimated 20,000 marchers had picked up the abandoned shields and raided a construction site for scrap wood to use as clubs.
+On the night of April 30, the scene turned violent as riot police fired warning shots and tear gas on crowds of supporters of Estrada.
+Some of the estimated 20,000 marchers picked up abandoned shields and raided a construction site for scrap wood to use as clubs.
 Volleys of shots later rang out from a second line of officers, and again when the crowds reached the palace and tried to force their way into the fenced compound.
 They then broke through a third police line, the last before a phalanx of heavily armed officers that waited at Mendiola, a key bridge entrance to the presidential palace.
 A policeman, laying injured and bloody, was pelted with rocks by protesters.
 Marchers used a dump truck to break through an initial line of riot police who dropped their plastic shields and scattered.
-At least one person has died and many more have been injured as thousands of protestors clashed with riot police outside the presidential palace in Manila.
+At least one person died and many injured as thousands of protestors clashed with riot police outside the palace.

-May 1

-The rebellion sought to remove Arroyo from the presidency and to reinstate Estrada.
-The rebellion came to a head on the morning of May 1, 2001, as most of the people left, specifically the Iglesia ni Cristo members, as an agreement between their leaders and the government occurred.
-Yet hundreds of thousands of protesters still stormed towards Malacañang Palace, the presidential residence.
-Police and military forces dispersed the marchers with gunfire and tear gases, killing 3 civilians.
-Several broadcast vans of ABS-CBN were torched by members of the crowd, while others attacked the police and soldiers with rocks, sticks, and pipes.
-The police and military responded with force after implementing a "maximum tolerance" policy, which led to the injury of many of the protesters.
-President Arroyo declared a state of rebellion in the National Capital Region pursuant to Proclamation No. 38 and arrested leaders who participated in the said rebellion, such as Senator Juan Ponce Enrile, but released them on bail.
-She also announced the death of two police officers, expressing sympathy towards their families.